ji4/Notification/README.md

 # Notification

-A simple manager to send kinds of notifications at scheduled time.
+A simple manager to utilize NotifyUtil to send kinds of notifications at scheduled time.

 ## Class Relation Diagram